surjsingh/terraform-aws-vpc/README.md

 ```

-## AWSPEC TESTS
+## Awspec Tests

+- Go to direcory awspec and set you aws region & keys in the spec/secrets.yml and run the below commands after provisioning the above infra.

+    `gem install bundler`

+    `bundle install`

+    `bundle exec rake spec`
-- Follow the Readme.
+- For more details,follow the Readme.
 https://github.com/k1LoW/awspec/blob/master/README.md